i05nagai/memorandum/language/english_speaking.md

 * off-limits
     * if an area of land is off-limits, you are not allowed to enter it
         * she is off-limits
+    * Here’s an email I was going to send, before I realized it had the off-limits word
 * restrict
     * measures to restrict the sale of alcohol
     * The government has restricted freedom of movement into and out of the country